Herbicide: Further discoveries

 The triazine family of herbicides, which includes atrazine, was introduced in the 1950s; they have the current distinction of being the herbicide family of greatest concern regarding groundwater contamination.
 Atrazine does not break down readily (within a few weeks) after being applied to soils of above-neutral pH.
 Under alkaline soil conditions, atrazine may be carried into the soil profile as far as the water table by soil water following rainfall causing the aforementioned contamination.
 Atrazine is thus said to have "carryover", a generally undesirable property for herbicides.

-Glyphosate (Roundup) was introduced in 1974 for nonselective weed control.
-Following the development of glyphosate-resistant crop plants, it is now used very extensively for selective weed control in growing crops.
+Glyphosate had been first prepared in the 1950s but its herbicidal activity was only recognized in the 1960s.
+It was marketed as Roundup in 1971.
+The development of glyphosate-resistant crop plants, it is now used very extensively for selective weed control in growing crops.
 The pairing of the herbicide with the resistant seed contributed to the consolidation of the seed and chemistry industry in the late 1990s.

-Many modern herbicides used in agriculture and gardening are specifically formulated to decompose within a short period after application.
-This is desirable, as it allows crops and plants to be planted afterward, which could otherwise be affected by the herbicide.
-However, herbicides with low residual activity (i.e., that decompose quickly) often do not provide season-long weed control and do not ensure that weed roots are killed beneath construction and paving (and cannot emerge destructively in years to come), therefore there remains a role for weed killer with high levels of persistence in the soil.
+Many modern herbicides used in agriculture and gardening are specifically formulated to degrade within a short period after application.

 Terminology

-Herbicides are classified/grouped in various ways; for example, according to the activity, the timing of application, method of application, mechanism of action, and chemical family.
-This gives rise to a considerable level of terminology related to herbicides and their use.
+Herbicides can be classified/grouped in various ways; for example, according to their activity, the timing of application, method of application, mechanism of their action, and their chemical structures.